California Public Records Act (CPRA)

 Logging and Tracking

-CPRA requests will be logged and assigned a number for tracking purposes by the Commission.
+CPRA requests will be logged, and the Commission will assign them a number for tracking purposes.
 Requests for public records and our response are themselves public records that may be requested.

 Transmittal and Cost